Jasper Carrott: Career

 By the late 1970s, Carrott had developed anecdotal sketches which he still performs.
 Often they purport to be autobiographical; many celebrate the Birmingham accent and culture, including his support of Birmingham City.

 His live performances were recorded as Jasper Carrott Rabbitts on and on and on... and Carrott in Notts.
-Notable tracks were "Bastity Chelt", a song in Spoonerism, "The Football Match" describing a visit to Old Trafford, "The Nutter on the Bus" (including the cry "Has anybody seen my camel?"), "The Mole" ("There's only one way to get rid of a mole – blow its bloody head off!") and "Zits" – an explanation of American slang for spots that brought the word into use in Britain.
+"The Football Match" describing a visit to Old Trafford, "The Nutter on the Bus" (including the cry "Has anybody seen my camel?"), "The Mole" ("There's only one way to get rid of a mole – blow its bloody head off!") and "Zits" – an explanation of American slang for spots that brought the word into use in Britain.

 In 1979, he published A Little Zit on the Side, a humorous autobiography.
 The follow-up, Sweet and Sour Labrador, mixed sections of stand-up routines with similar autobiographical material, much of it related to his world travels.

 Carrott was the compere for the Birmingham Heart Beat Charity Concert 1986, which featured local bands such as Electric Light Orchestra and the Moody Blues, with a finale that included George Harrison.

 His first appearance on television was a half-hour show for BBC Midlands on 11 August 1975, in a programme about local football called "The Golden Game".
 In 1976, he appeared in A Half Hour Mislaid with Jasper Carrott.
 He followed in 1978 with LWT's An Audience with Jasper Carrott, This partnership with LWT continued with The Unrecorded Jasper Carrott (1979), and Beat the Carrott (1981).

 In 1982, Carrott moved to the BBC for Carrott's Lib (1982-1983), Carrott's Commercial Breakdown (1989-1996), which broadcast weird adverts from around the world, and the sketch and stand-up shows Carrott Confidential (1987-1989), 24 Carrott Gold (1990), The Jasper Carrott Trial (1996-1997), and Canned Carrott (1990-1991).
 One popular sketch involved Carrott reading out genuine, but bizarre motor insurance claim statements, such as "I drove out of my drive at 7am and drove straight into a bus.
 The bus was ten minutes early."

 Carrott played Heinrich in the 1987 British comedy film Jane and the Lost City.

 Canned Carrott also featured a spoof police drama called The Detectives, co-starring Robert Powell, which later was made into a series.
 From 2002 to 2004, he starred in the sitcom All About Me.
-In a twelve-week run in the summer of 2002 he played the part of Ko-Ko in comic opera The Mikado, written by Gilbert and Sullivan at the Savoy Theatre in London.
+In a twelve-week run in the summer of 2002, he played the part of Ko-Ko in comic opera The Mikado, written by Gilbert and Sullivan at the Savoy Theatre in London.

-He performed in several of The Secret Policeman's Balls charity concerts for Amnesty International, and returned to the stage in 2004 at the National Indoor Arena in Birmingham featuring classic routines from his career.
+Carrott performed in several of The Secret Policeman's Balls charity concerts for Amnesty International, and returned to the stage in 2004 at the National Indoor Arena in Birmingham featuring classic routines from his career.
 He returned to singing for the musical Go Play Up Your Own End (written by Malcolm Stent, songs by Harvey Andrews) in 2005.